aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

             // Access the newly created Named Range const name = worksheets.names.get(index);

-            // Set RefersTo property of the Named Range to a formula.
-Formula references another cell in the same worksheet name.refersTo = "=Sheet1!$A$3";
+            // Set the RefersTo property of the named range to a formula that references another cell in the same worksheet name.refersTo = "=Sheet1!$A$3";

-            // Set the formula in the cell A1 to the newly created Named Range worksheets.get(0).cells.get("A1").formula = "NewNamedRange";
+            // Set the formula in cell A1 to the newly created Named Range worksheets.get(0).cells.get("A1").formula = "NewNamedRange";

-            // Insert the value in cell A3 which is being referenced in the Named Range worksheets.get(0).cells.get("A3").value = "This is the value of A3";
+            // Insert the value in cell A3, which is referenced by the Named Range worksheets.get(0).cells.get("A3").value = "This is the value of A3";

             // Calculate formulas